wei-kiat-tan/weikiat98.github.io/index.md

 ## Other Involvements

 Outisde work, I enjoy gaming, gym and spend time for my interest in history.
-Some of the games I play are wuthering waves, Genshin Impact and World of Warships.
+Some of the games I play are Wuthering waves, Genshin Impact and World of Warships.